ClockworksIO/clockworksio.github.io/_posts/2018-11-25-reactive-datalog-with-vega.md

     [_  :vendor/id ?id]])
 ```

-Now observe what happens to our analytics computations, at the end of
-day presumably after we processed all data, when we remove this one
+Now observe what happens to our results as we remove this one vendor
-vendor from the vendor database.
+from the vendor database.

 ```clojure
 (exec! conn (transact db [[:db/retract :vendor/id 1]]))